 In addition, Second Harvest Heartland has taken steps to keep our spaces virus-free, including enhancements to our already rigorous cleaning routine that include increased surface cleaning and deeper cleaning during evening cleaning shifts.
 We have decreased our lobby access for visitors to limit the number of people present.
 Ample supplies of hand sanitizer and disinfecting wipes are available as well.

 During this time, we do not have volunteer shifts on evenings and weekends.
-Please stay tuned to our website for updates on future opportunities.
+Please stay tuned for updates on future opportunities.

-We do not have youth volunteer opportunities currently.
+We do not have youth volunteer opportunities.
 All volunteers must be age 18 and up.

 Volunteer Appreciation Video